thomasfjen/enderwire_nonpro/README.md

 # enderwire_nonpro

+This is a collection of parts to fit the Gizzle Y-Axis for the Standard Ender with 2040 Y Extrusion to fit the DarkDog Rev2 Ender_SW.

 Based on Gizzles Y-Axis https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Gizzle/ender-3_(pro)_switchwire
 STLs: https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Gizzle/ender-3_(pro)_switchwire/STL/Y-ASSEMBLY
  - Replace "Y-Idler-Bottom" with my "y_idler_lower_part" and use "front_y_grill_connection" to connect idler to front grill.